 You can host this information via a WordPress course plugin or use simple media embedding tools to host your videos, digital downloads and more.

 The second purpose is for hosting your actual coursework.

-Let’s say that you’re a teacher who primarily teaches in an online setting.
+Let’s say that you’re a teacher who primarily teaches in an online or hybrid setting.
 If you don’t want to use a third-party platform, you can use a plugin to create in-depth courses on your website.

 Some popular onsite plugins include (for WordPress):

 Or, if you prefer using a third-party platform there are all kinds of tools that can host your courses.
 Here are some of the most popular: